Google sent a shot across the bow of every email marketer in the world by filtering messages that...

-This is a meaningful difference.
-If I’ve signed up to receive emails from a company, it’s because I like what they are doing and I want to hear from them.
+On the Republican side, things are even worse.
+All of the Republican campaigns combined have raised substantially more than Biden, and the DeSantis campaign downsized its staff twice already in July — Representing approximately 30% of it’s payroll — with far This is a meaningful difference.
+If I’ve signed up for a company’s email list, it’s because I like what they are doing and I want to hear from them.
 Their ability to hone their message in order to better speak to my needs is a huge plus for me.
-It means the content I receive is more relevant and I don’t get emails about things I don’t care about.
+It means the email content I receive is more relevant and I don’t get emails about things I don’t care about.

 With ads, this doesn’t matter because I never wanted the ads in the first place.
 Blocking ad tracking serves the purpose of discouraging companies to serve me ads at all, which is a win for me.
 I don’t want more relevant ads; I want ads to go away entirely.